paulushcgcj/paulushcgcj.github.io/_posts/2024-04-26-database-encryption-pt2.markdown

 RUN chmod +x /docker-entrypoint-initdb.d/01-pg_hba.sh
 ```

-With those changes, we are now able to to limit the access to the database to SSL secure connections only.
-Now our dockerfile should look like this.
+With those changes, we are now able to limit the access to the database to SSL secure connections only.
+Now our Dockerfile should look like this.

 ```dockerfile
 FROM postgres:16.2-alpine3.19